gelcreative/gatsby-starter-netlify-cms-rr/src/pages/blog/2020-04-21-covid-19-resources-support.md

 Life Insurance Claims**\
 Claims where cause of death is related to COVID-19 are fully covered as long as all questions within the application have been answered accurately, including questions related to recent travel history and current health, there is no exclusion on the policy and no change in insurability before policy delivery.

-**Disability Claims
+**Disability Claims**\
-**You may be eligible for some benefits if you test positive for COVID-19 and your symptoms prevent you from working beyond your disability or overhead expense insurance policy’s waiting period.
+You may be eligible for some benefits if you test positive for COVID-19 and your symptoms prevent you from working beyond your disability or overhead expense insurance policy's waiting period.
 Any days spent in quarantine prior to the positive test (up to a maximum of 14 days) will be included in your waiting period.
-There are some disability benefits that aren’t eligible due to COVID-19.
+There are some disability benefits that aren't eligible due to COVID-19.

 **Critical illness insurance claims**\
 You’re provided a lump-sum payment for specific medical conditions as defined in your policy, such as cancer, heart attack and stroke.
 COVID-19 is not currently a covered condition and wouldn’t be eligible for a benefit payout.